 Sources and further reading:

-John Mortimer and David Stephens (eds), Presence, power projection and sea control: the RAN in the Gulf, 1990–2009 (Canberra: Seapower Centre – Australia, 2009)
+John Mortimer and David Stevens (eds), Presence, power projection and sea control: the RAN in the Gulf, 1990–2009, Canberra, Seapower Centre – Australia, 2009

 The Second Gulf War, 2003–09